umgc/spring2022/README.md

 ## Tech

-MemorEZ uses a number of open source projects to work properly:
+MemorEZ uses a number of open source projects to work:

 - [Flutter] - Open-source UI software development kit created by Google.
 It is used to develop cross platform applications for Android, iOS, Linux, Mac, Windows, Google Fuchsia, Web platform, and the web from a single codebase
 - [Dart] - Programming language designed for client development, such as for the web and mobile apps.